argeo/argeo-jjml/README.md

 No tooling or application is provided, except some examples for testing and development purposes.
 Focus is on stability rather than supporting the latest features.
 Usable features such as chatbots, RAG, HTTP APIs, etc. should be implemented on top of this component, typically using third-party libraries and frameworks.

+While the applications targeted by this library are mostly enterprise Java systems in regulated industries (where on premise/private cloud LLMs are a requirement), it can also be helpful when developing or patching ggml-based native libraries, by providing a simple way to write robust scripted tests or small prototypes using modern java features such as `jdk.jshell`, `jdk.httpserver`, WebSocket client, etc.

 ## Features ##
 - Java 11, 17, 21 and 25 support
-- JPMS and OSGi metadata
-- Simple user/assistant dialog based on standard functional interfaces
-- Persistence of context state, typically in order to "pre-compile" propmt prefixes
+- Persistence of context state, typically in order to "pre-compile" prompt prefixes
 - Parallel batches
 - Embeddings
 - Chat templates (limited to those embedded in llama.cpp)
+- API-less user/assistant dialog based on standard `java.util.function` interfaces
-- Combination and configuration of (native) samplers from the Java side
+- Combination and configuration of the native samplers from the Java side
 - API for implementing samplers in pure Java
+- JPMS and OSGi metadata
+- Android support (from SDK version 26)

 ## Build ##
 The build relies only on CMake and the [argeo-build](https://github.com/argeo/argeo-build) scripts (as a git submodule).
 Pinned reference versions of both [ggml](https://github.com/ggml-org/ggml) and [llama.cpp](https://github.com/ggml-org/llama.cpp) are provided as git submodules as well. *One should therefore always use `git pull --recurse-submodules` when updating.*